You’ve got leftover Brussel sprouts from dinner. Can your guinea pig help finish them?

 How Much Brussel Sprouts Can Guinea Pigs Eat?

-You can feed your guinea pigs with one to two small Brussel sprouts twice or thrice per week.
+You can feed your guinea pigs one to two small Brussel sprouts twice or three times per week.
+Include other fruits or vegetables into their daily diet too.

 Final Thoughts